Nissan Violet: Bluebird (Europe)

 The later T72 models replaced the T12 during 1987, followed by a facelift around a year later.
-This is a point to note, as it is a common mistake to class all pre-facelift models as T12s.
 The facelift models had a more modern and European look, with round front and rear bumpers and the corporate slatted grille.
 These were eventually built entirely in England.
 In 1990, Nissan replaced the Bluebird with the Primera.
-In the late 1980s and early 1990s, Nissan Bluebirds were very commonly seen as taxis, their drivers racking up phenomenal mileage on just routine servicing and there is one still in daily use as a taxi in Santa Cruz de Tenerife, Canary Islands, Spain (October 2018).
-The bodyshell's resistance to corrosion has become legendary - it is not uncommon to see Bluebirds as old as 1987 or 1988 vintage still on British roads with virtually no trace of rust at all.
-However, the Bluebirds' reliability and all-around robustness has ultimately led to its demise – as a banger racers' car of choice.

 Almost all petrol T12/T72 Bluebirds came with 8-valve versions of Nissan's CA Engine and either a five-speed manual or a four-speed automatic transmission.
 The diesel models used the normally aspirated LD20 engine.
 Performance was average for its class, the 1.6 struggling more with its lower torque characteristics that did not seem suited to the weight of the car.
 The turbo models used the CA18ET engine with 135 PS giving a 0 – 60 mi/h time of 8.6 seconds.
 This engine used a small turbocharger producing 0.60 bar of boost.
 This is the same engine used in the European Nissan Silvia S12.
 Power outputs for the naturally aspirated engines ranged from 84 to 116 PS from the 1.6 through the 2.0-litre version, while the diesel offered 67 PS.